OlssonF/NEON-forecast-challenge-workshop/README.md

-# NEON Forecast Challenge Workshop materials
+# NEON Forecast Challenge Workshop Pre-Workshop Instructions
 This is a repository for the NEON Forecasting Challenge workshop materials (updated for Hacking Limnology 2023).
 This workshop repository is a dynamic repository and may change in future iterations.

 The materials are split into three sections: